OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 The import tool (either the onevcenter tool or Sunstone) gives you information about the found networks on each datacenter:

-* the name of the network
+* The name of the network
-* the type of network (Standard Port Group or Distributed Port Group)
+* The type of network (Standard Port Group or Distributed Port Group)
-* the name of the vCenter cluster where the port group is used and the ID of the OpenNebula host referenced to the proper vCenter cluster.
+* The name of the vCenter cluster where the port group is used and the ID of the OpenNebula host referenced to the proper vCenter cluster.

 If there are no OpenNebula Cluster’s ID it means that you haven’t imported any vCenter cluster that uses this port group so to import properly the network you should have imported the vcenter cluster first.